 Drive from Entebbe to Ndali Lodge in the popular Kibale National Park.
-Kibale National Park is known for its variety and concentration of primates, such as vervets, l’Hoest’s monkey, red colobus, black-and-white colobus, chimpanzees, and olive baboons.
-You may also encounter forest elephants, which are smaller and hairier than the savanna elephants you’ll see in Queen Elizabeth National Park.
+Kibale National Park is known for its rich variety and concentration of primates, such as vervets, l’Hoest’s monkeys, red colobus, black-and-white colobus, chimpanzees, and olive baboons.
+You may also encounter forest elephants, which are smaller and hairier than savanna elephants.

 Kibale National Park is home to roughly 1,500 chimpanzees, all separated into various troops and some lone individuals.
 Several of the troops are habituated to humans, so you can observe them throughout the day without them getting anxious or upset.
-We have special permits that allow you to spend full days with the chimpanzees, so plan to wake up before dawn to hike into the forest, arriving at your focal chimp group just in time to see them wake up and stir from their sleeping nests.
-You’ll spend the day watching them eat, groom, play, take care of their young, and go through their daily routine in their natural habitat.
-Your expert guide will describe their behaviors and point out other animals, such as other primates, bush pigs, dukiers, many amphibians and reptiles, and some of the more than 375 birds that inhabit this area.
+We have special permits that maximize time with the chimpanzees, so plan for a full day of activity.
+Wake up before dawn to hike into the forest, arriving at your focal chimp group just in time to see them stir and wake from their sleeping nests.
+Observe their daily routine while they interact in their natural habitat, and watch them eat, groom, play, and care for their young.
+Your expert guide will describe their behaviors and also help locate other animals that share the tropical forest, including other species of primates, bush pigs, dukiers, many amphibians and reptiles, and some of the more than 375 birds that inhabit this area.

-On the last morning, you will tour the Bigodi Wetland Sanctuary to see other primates and many birds.
+Begin the last morning at adjacent Bigodi Wetland Sanctuary, recognized for its extensive biodiversity and affectionately called “the paradise of birds,” to view numerous bird species, primates, and other mammals including mongoose, warthogs, and otters.
 This wetland boasts a rich habitat and great conservation success story.
 The area, once known for poaching, is now managed by the locals who directly benefit from tourism.
-After touring Bigodi, you will follow your chimpanzee troop for the remainder of the day.
+After touring Bigodi, you will return to follow your chimpanzee troop for the remainder of the day.

 Track Gorillas in Bwindi Impenetrable Forest